TABLE OF CONTENTS

 National parks in the United States are situated on federal land and the cannabis policies of the federal government are different from those in states that have legalized weed.

 Federal laws determine that marijuana is a dangerous drug and so you wouldn't fare well as a recreational marijuana user, if you smoke weed on federal land.
 However, it is best to do your research on what each of these parks think about smoking weed on their premises and what their cannabis policies are.
 If you choose to smoke weed in a national park and not do your homework, you may face charges of misdemeanor if caught smoking weed on premises.

 The Remote Area

 If you go to a national park in Wyoming and get caught smoking pot and it is your first time, you might only be warned and go on probation.
-If you are visiting Wyoming from another state, then you won’t even be affected.
-You would just return to your home state because the probation office in Wyoming is not going to come to your home state to check if you are smoking weed in that national park or not.
 However, if you are caught by a federal agent, the cannabis policies might change considerably.
 You might be asked to do periodic urine samples to test for marijuana when you return to your home state.
 If you test positive, you might lose the probation you received and possibly be charged a misdemeanor.

 It is best to play it safe, but it also important to have an idea of your rights as it relates to cannabis policies.
 There are some things you can do, if you are caught.
 If you are asked for a search of your vehicle, you have the right to deny the search.
 It is better to demand a search warrant from the officer and if it cannot be produced, then you have the right to say no.